2021–22 Ashes series: Day three

 Mark Wood continued to take wickets with the short ball the next morning; Boland edged behind before Head (8) and Smith (27) fell to bouncers.
 From 6/63 Cameron Green played his part in another Australian recovery, this time in partnership with Alex Carey, who survived being bowled off by Chris Woakes off a no-ball when on 19*.
 Green fell to Stuart Broad before Mitchell Starc provided Wood with his fifth wicket, and his third five-wicket haul in Tests; Carey added 30 in partnership with his captain before falling to Broad for 49, and Wood removed Cummins for his ninth wicket in the match to bowl Australia out for 155.
 England were set 271 to chase for their first victory in Australia for eleven years; Australia needed ten wickets to claim the series 4-0 and record their first Test victory in Tasmania for more than six years.

 Zak Crawley and Rory Burns made the highest opening partnership of the series for either side, adding 68 before Cameron Green broke through in the final over of the day's second session with the wicket of Burns.
 England were 1/81 until Dawid Malan was dismissed, also by Green; this sparked a collapse in which England lost their final nine wickets for 42 runs in 18 overs.
 Crawley top-scored in the innings but was Green's third victim for 36; Cummins and Boland then matched the all-rounder's wicket-tally with 3-42 and 3-18 respectively.
 Australia wrapped up their victory by 146 runs in less than three days; the 39 wickets to fall to pace bowlers in this match were the most in an Ashes Test, and the most in any Test in Australia.
 This was also, in terms of balls, the second-shortest Test in Australia in which all forty wickets had fallen.

 At approximately 6am on the morning following the conclusion of the 5th Test, Tasmania Police attended the Hobart's Crowne Plaza Hotel following reports of intoxicated people in a public lobby.
 The incident followed a noise complaint by a guest staying at the hotel; social media footage originally taken by an England assistant coach showed five of the cricketers who had played in the Test.
-Those in question asked the area when asked, and police took no further action.
+Those in question left the area when asked, and police took no further action.